Undergraduate Anxiety and Depression Is on the Rise

 Whether you’re investigating on-campus or online counseling degrees, including an online master’s in clinical mental health counseling, this upswing in the need for counseling translates into an increased demand for counselors with the right credentials.

-More counselors needed to support students with anxiety
+More counselors needed to support students with anxiety and depression

 Earn an online master’s in clinical mental health counseling